I saw a workout by Emily Skye today, but it left me thinking about how a lot of people would think and act having seen this video.

 - It was a decent workout from Emily Skye.

 - This post is about why you DON’T look like Emily, not why you CAN’T!

 - This post is designed to help you make progress, not de-motivate you!

 So, having clarified where I stand, let me get straight to the point.
 I’m not going to beat about the bush, I just want to be honest and hopefully help you to get closer to your goals.
 These are the main reasons why you’re not making progress.

-2, You’d probably give your left arm to have a body like Emily’s “before” picture.
-Emily was a model from the age of 15 and was “skinny”.
-Her starting point was probably a million miles away from yours.
+- Many people would probably give their left arm to have a body like Emily’s “before” picture.
+Emily was a model from the age of 15 and was slim already.
+Her starting point was probably a million miles away from the average 30-odd year old mum of two.
 You’ve got a lot further to go than Emily did.

-5, This workout is probably about 5% of Emily’s weekly training regime.
+- A workout where she’s doing mountain climbers on a chair is probably about 5% of Emily’s weekly training regime.
 Check out her Instagram – she’s doing heavy squats, kettlebells, 70kg deadlifts for 12 reps with ease, a 100kg+ max deadlift and loads more.
 You get out what you put in, so if you want more, you have to do more.

 OK, so not all of these points might apply to you, but I’m guessing that a lot of them will apply to a lot of people.
 So, what can you do to get closer to your goals?